Daunte Culpepper: Other appearances

 Culpepper appeared in an episode of George Lopez along with Donovan McNabb.
 In the episode Culpepper is trying to recruit Jason McNamara to play for Central Florida, competing against McNabb who wants Jason to go to Syracuse.

-Culpepper also appeared in the movie 50 First Dates, in the huddle and throwing a touchdown pass to Jim Kleinsasser when Sean Astin and Drew Barrymore were watching a football game.
+Culpepper also appeared in the movie 50 First Dates.

 Culpepper was a guest star at the 2013 Super Bash event hosted by NFL UK in London.
-Culpepper is represented by R. Totka of Athlete Promotions.

-He also made cameos in several Cash Money music videos.